 Wow!
 This light Pineapple Angel Food Cake is GOOD!
-At just 5 Smart Points per slice on Weight Watchers Freestyle plan it makes a perfect low Smart Point WW dessert recipe!
+At just 5 Smart Points per slice on Weight Watchers Freestyle, Blue, Green & Purple plans.
+It makes a perfect low Smart Point WW dessert recipe!

 Variations of this cake have been doing the rounds of the internet & WW social media for years.
 The recipe appears to have originated from the Betty Crocker website.

 Please be aware that this post was written prior to Weight Watchers changing to the WW Personal Points Plan!
 You can discover exactly how many Personal Points this recipe will be for you by clicking on the blue ‘WW Personal Points’ button in the recipe card below.

 Because it uses a box of Angel Food Cake mix, which is fat free, and tinned pineapple it has been adopted by people following the Weight Watchers Freestyle plan as a go to recipe.

 However, when the Smart Points are discussed on the forums for this wonderful WW friendly cake, the Smart Points are often calculated incorrectly.

 Well, in my opinion anyhow 🙂 I'll explain why I think so a little later on.

 OK, so I love desserts and I am making it my life's work (kind of 😀 ) to try lots of them & to develop new tasty Weight Watchers dessert recipes.

 So when I saw this recipe for Pineapple Angel Food Cake doing the rounds a couple of years ago, I knew I had to give it a go!

 Problem is that they don't sell Angel Food Cake mix in any shops near me so I was bit stuck.